gtbikev/docs/mod/INDEX.md

 | :---------- | :------------ |
 | 0.3.0.2     | June 22, 2020 |

-**Important Notice**
+**Important Notice / Warning **

-> Important: GTBikeV mod is only supported in GTA V `Story Mode`.
+GTBikeV mod is only supported in GTA V `Story Mode`.
 If you play the mod in GTA V `Online` then you will be immediatly blocked from accessing the game.

-> Warning: this mod requires actual `PHYSICAL EXCERSISE` to be meaningful.
+This mod requires actual `PHYSICAL EXCERSISE` to be meaningful.

 ---